nickserv/danamccurdy.com/_posts/2017-08-24-threnody-for-donald.md

 (delightful as they seem,
 as mere fantasies)
 were acceptable as a reality
-to actually live in,
+we will actually live in,
 without complaint,
-as if it were merely
+as if it were only
 a form of entertainment?